-- Water for all critical consumptive and non-consumptive needs including for towns, is secure for the 2025/26 water year. - High priority water access licence holders including local water utility, stock and domestic, and high security can expect their maximum (100%) allocations on 1 July 2025. - Conveyance accounts will be allocated in accordance with water sharing plan rules, commensurate with the opening balance in the relevant general security licences. - Water held in general security accounts accrues on a continuous basis and is carried forward into new water year.
-The maximum volume that may be held in account at any time is 200% of their entitlement. - General security users can expect full access to their carried over account water, but no new allocation will be announced on 1 July.
-Instead, the usual monthly resource assessment will continue, commencing in early July, and any new allocation will be announced in the routine allocation statements throughout 2025/26.
+- Water for all critical consumptive and non-consumptive needs including for towns, is secure for the 2025/26 water year. - Higher priority water access licence holders including local water utility, stock and domestic, and high security can expect their maximum (100%) allocations on 1 July 2025. - Conveyance accounts will be allocated in accordance with water sharing plan rules, commensurate with the opening balance in the relevant general security licences. - Water held in general security accounts accrues on a continuous basis and is carried forward into the new water year.
+The maximum volume that may be held in accounts at any time is 200% of their entitlement. - General security users can expect full access to their carried over account water, but no new allocation will be announced on 1 July.
+Instead, the usual monthly resource assessment will continue, commencing in early July, and any new allocation will be announced in the routine allocation statements throughout 2025/26. - General security carryover is expected to be over 50% of entitlement, therefore both the Wyangala and Brewster Environmental Water Allowances will be allocated 10 GL each.
+The Water Quality Allowance (WQA) will receive 20 GL in accordance with the water sharing plan.